-ABOVE & BELOW (Schweiz, Deutschland 2015, Nicolas Steiner, DOK.special).
+ABOVE & BELOW (Germany, Switzerland 2015, Nicolas Steiner, DOK.special).
 A hermit in the Nevada desert, a couple in the sewage system under Las Vegas and astronauts in the red desert.
 This film allows the outcasts to have their say.
 Their otherness is fascinating and through their stories it becomes clear that there are completely understandable reasons for them being outsiders.

-FINDING FELA (USA 2014, Alex Gibney, DOK.music - Open Air).
+FINDING FELA (United States 2014, Alex Gibney, DOK.music - Open Air).
 In the glamorous seventies, Fela Kuti was a world-famous musical icon and anticolonial activist for pan-African liberation.
 His sexual excesses were almost as legendary as his afrobeat music.
 Alex Gibney’s biopic shows that the revolution has rhythm!

 NAS: TIME IS ILLMATIC – NAS: TIME IS ILLMATIC (United States 2014, One 9, DOK.music - Open Air).
 The 1994 debut album by the New York rapper, Nas, ILLMATIC, is a milestone in Afro-American music history.
 Just 20 years old at the time, he rapped about violence, drugs, and racism and was signed by a major label.
 A music film about his background, his rise to fame and his success in the hip hop scene.
 A piece of pop culture with phat sounds!